TantalizingPotato/progress/README.md

 > * we choose to implement LDBC-SNB-BI and are working on these now (6/25)

+## Progress 10-5

+### ✅ Finished
+1. finished the draft of the main part of paper.
+2. implemented the `expand_tree` method of `TreeTable`.
+### 👷 In Progress
+1. writing the paper.
+2. implementing the graph-related optimisation method into our system.
+3. implementing other LDBC BI queries using new techniques.
+4. implementing remaining LDBC BI queries in our system.
+5. learning PyTorch internals.
+### 📈 To Do
+1. to implement `expand_tree` and `TreeTable` and test the performance of implemented graph-related optimisation.
+2. to learn about more join methods, like zip join and radix join.
+3. to think about the way we systematically test the performance of PyTorch Tensor operators on CPU and GPU.
+4. to think about the possibility of making CPU and GPU cooperate better.

 ## Progress 9-21

 ### ✅ Finished